 Sarah Lavelle, Achill Tourism, is a small business owner in Dooagh, and secretary of Achill Tourism.
 As a descendant of “Kathleen” & “My Friend Brian” by Robert Henri, she conceptualised this project, realising it’s value to future generations of the Achill community.
 Having knowledge of the genealogy of Henri’s Achill sitters, Sarah will have a key role within the project; liaising with the research team and the local community.

-Majella McAllister, MoCI, is the Founding Director of the multi- award-winning Museum of Childhood Ireland.
-With a background in education, postgraduate studies at UCD and IADT, she specialises in creative, inclusive, collaborative, integrative initiatives.
-Her ‘Project 2020’ for the MoCI was shortlisted with the Rijksmuseum and the National Gallery of Singapore for International awards.
-As director of ‘The Children of Achill and Robert Henri History Festival and Project’ for the MoCI, she is responsible for team building, concept shape, development, and implementation.
+Majella McAllister, MoCI, is the Director of the multi- award-winning Museum of Childhood Ireland.
+With a background in education, postgraduate studies IADT and MA, UCD , she specialises in creative, inclusive, collaborative, integrative initiatives.
+Her ‘Project 2020’ for MoCI was shortlisted with the Rijksmuseum and the National Gallery of Singapore for International awards.
+As Project Lead on ‘The Children of Achill and Robert Henri History Festival and Project’ she is responsible for taking it from seed to fruition, which involved building the team, concept shape, development, and implementation.

 Chris McCarthy, Achill Tourism, Manager, Achill Tourism.
 Support will involve volunteering at the planned festival as well as marketing the event across all our social media platforms.